-Greenland, which appears as a massive icy continent in Mercator projection, shrinks way down.
+Greenland, which appears as a massive icy landmass in Mercator projection, shrinks way down.
 The continent of Africa takes a much more prominent position in this new, correctly-scaled map.

-Despite inaccurate visual features—or perhaps because of them—the Mercator projection achieved widespread adoption around the world.
-This includes the classroom, where young minds are first learning about geography and forming opinions on relationships between countries.
+Despite inaccurate visual features—or perhaps because of them—the Mercator projection has achieved widespread adoption around the world.
+This includes in the classroom, where young minds are first learning about geography and forming opinions on the relationships between countries.

 Getting Reacquainted with Globes

 Google, whose map app is used by approximately 150 million people per month, took the bold step of using different projections for different purposes in 2018.

 The Earth is depicted as a globe at further zoom levels, sidestepping map projection issues completely and displaying the world as it actually is: round.
 The result is a more accurate depiction of countries and landmasses.

 With 3D Globe Mode on Google Maps desktop, Greenland's projection is no longer the size of Africa.

 At closer zoom levels, users are typically using maps for things like navigation, which the Mercator projection was designed for.
 The exact angles of roads and borders are preserved in this projection.